Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 - **Per-module state:** `lapack_lite` in [PR #31928](https://github.com/numpy/numpy/pull/31928) and `_multiarray_umath` in [PR #31992](https://github.com/numpy/numpy/pull/31992).
 That second one parks the state behind a transitional global, and follow-up PRs are replacing those reads with real per-module lookups so the global can go.
 - **Heap types:** the first batch of four self-contained types landed in [PR #32502](https://github.com/numpy/numpy/pull/32502): `flagsobj`, `busdaycalendar`, `_array_converter` and the array function dispatcher.
 A second batch, with the two array method types and two internal iterators, is in review in [PR #32552](https://github.com/numpy/numpy/pull/32552).
 What's left after that is the scary half: the other iterators (`flatiter`, `broadcast` and `nditer`), about 35 scalar types, `PyUFunc_Type`, and then `PyArray_Type`, `PyArrayDescr_Type` and `PyArrayDTypeMeta_Type`.

 For NumPy to load in interpreters with their own GIL, which is what `concurrent.interpreters` creates, that flag has to become `Py_MOD_PER_INTERPRETER_GIL_SUPPORTED`.
 That can only happen once every module is isolated and no shared global state is left.
-That day is not close.
-But it gets closer one PR at a time, and the Limited API work and the subinterpreter work are pushing the same rock up the same hill.
+That's still a long way off, but every PR gets it a little closer, and the Limited API work and the subinterpreter work are pushing the same rock up the same hill.

 ### What changes when it's done